Finding the Best Places to Retire Since 2006!

 Cons: Roads are a little treacherous in winter.

 Notes: Racial diversity is minimal, and the elevation is 2,400 feet above sea level.
-Flat Rock has grown by 7% within the last decade. m
+Flat Rock has grown 7% within the last decade.
+Home prices have increased 23% since a year ago.

 Recommended as a Retirement Spot?
 Yes